VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The fear of peanut butter sticking to the roof of the mouth is called Arachibutyrophobia**
+- ⚡ Daily fun fact: **Scallops have approximately 100 eyes around the edge of its shell**

 <h3 align="left">Connect with me:</h3>
 <p align="left">